76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Turn your 1st grade science class into gardeners!
 Use a damp paper towel in a plastic bag to allow them to see a seed sprouting and growing roots.

-First grade science students measuring the shadows on a sunny day on the playground
+Young science students measuring the shadows on a sunny day on the playground as an example of a first grade science activity

 The First Grade Roundup